Cortisol, a steroid hormone which works as a key player in the body’s stress response and is often measured as an indicator of stress.

 Remember if the cortisol levels are still high while sleeping, the body can’t do the healing it needs.
 As a result, one wakes up feeling fatigued, which raises cortisol.

 Stress is the main culprit, as it persistently produces cortisol and makes it nearly impossible to bring it down.
-Sometimes this high chronic cortisol levels can turn into a killer which leads to immune system deficiency and cancer
+Sometimes these high chronic cortisol levels can turn into a killer which leads to immune system deficiency and cancer

 This makes it easier for the tumor to grow and to spread cancer.
 Stress also can weaken the immune system.